 When day in, day out you are constantly putting the needs of your children first, it’s an effort for many to then add the needs of someone else to the pile too.

 Not long after having her first baby, American Celebrity Giuliana Rancic famously stated “We put our marriage first and our child second” later explaining “the best thing we can do for him is have a strong marriage.”
 While many initially balked at this honest statement, their approach may be one that more parents could take a leaf from.

 Statistically speaking, 67% of couples come closer to divorce during the first three years of a new baby’s life.
-In the first few months of parenthood, 40 – 70% of couples experience “stress, profound conflict and drops in marital satisfaction” (The Gottman Institute).
+In the first few months of parenthood, 40 – 70% of couples experience “stress, profound conflict and drops in marital satisfaction” and most of them start wondering where to find Divorce Support Group in denver and such other places.
+(The Gottman Institute).